-It is not sufficient to be enrolled in Chem 1A(D)/1AL (or 4A) in the same semester along with Biology 1A/1AL.
+It is not sufficient to be enrolled in Chem 1A(D)/1AL (or 4A) during the Summer along with Biology 1A/1AL.

 AP Biology Exam (or any other similar exam for biology) credit does not provide an exemption from the prerequisites.

-Students are required to be enrolled in both Bio 1A and Bio 1AL simultaneously in the same term.
-Enrollment in the two courses may be done in any order and time during early phases of enrollment, but enrollment in both courses is required by the beginning of classes.
+Students are required to be enrolled in both Bio 1A and Bio 1AL simultaneously.
+Enrollment in the two courses may be done in any order, but enrollment in both courses is required by the beginning of classes.

-Students who have enrolled in Bio 1AL are guaranteed a seat in Bio 1A provided that they are able to enroll in one of the Bio 1A discussion sections with open seats.
-This means that space will be made available in the course for students to enroll in Bio 1A if they are already enrolled in Bio 1AL, but it does NOT mean that students will be automatically enrolled in one course if they enroll themselves in the other course.
+Students who have enrolled in Bio 1AL are guaranteed a seat in Bio 1A, but enrollment in Bio 1A does not guarantee enrollment in Bio 1AL.
+This means that space will be made available in the Bio 1A course for students to enroll if they are already enrolled in Bio 1AL, but it does NOT mean that students will be automatically enrolled in one course if they enroll themselves in 1AL.
 Students must enroll themselves in both courses separately.

 Students who are unable to enroll in both courses (because one course is full) should focus on enrollment in Bio 1AL as it is the more restricted course for enrollment, and enrollment in Bio 1AL will be the determining factor for enrollment in both courses.
 Students enrolled in Bio 1A but on the waiting list for Bio 1AL may be dropped from Bio 1A to allow students who are enrolled in Bio 1AL to enroll in Bio 1A.